 - DONNY MCCASLIN GROUP W/ MARK GUILIANA,

 - AND TONY VISCONTI

 100% OF THE NET PROCEEDS TO BENEFIT THE FOLLOWING CHARITIES

 MELODIC CARING PROJECT (MCP)

 The Melodic Caring Project (MCP) bridges the gap between music, technology and patients battling serious illness by streaming LIVE personalized concerts to kids and teens in the hospital.
 MCP embraces the medically proven healing properties of music to alleviate pain, reduce anxiety and aid in the overall wellness and well-being of the patient.

 GRAMMY IN THE SCHOOLS

 The GRAMMY Foundation was established in 1989 to cultivate the understanding, appreciation and advancement of the contribution of recorded music to American culture — from the artistic and technical legends of the past to the still unimagined musical breakthroughs of future generations of music professionals.

-An innovative training orchestra at Bard College which does outreach and concerts to middle school and high-schools in the NY metro area.
-In addition, TON supports a number of scholorships to bring in aspiring teachers to integrate into their broader curriculums.
+An innovative training orchestra at Bard College which does outreach and concerts to middle school and high schools in the NY metro area.
+In addition, TON supports a number of scholarships to bring in aspiring teachers to integrate into their broader curriculums.